top of page

 Brewing iced tea is both an art and a science.
 It’s about choosing the right tea, controlling the temperature, and timing your steep just right.
 The first step is selecting your tea leaves.
 Black tea is classic, but green, white, oolong, and herbal teas all make fantastic iced options.
 Each type offers a unique flavor profile, so don’t be afraid to experiment!

 Next, water quality matters.
-Use fresh, filtered water for the cleanest taste.
+I always use fresh, filtered water for the cleanest taste.
 Avoid distilled or overly softened water, as it can dull the tea’s flavor.
 Heat your water to the right temperature for your tea type: boiling for black tea, slightly cooler for green or white teas.

 Steeping time is crucial.
 Oversteeping can make your tea bitter, while understeeping leaves it weak.
 Generally, 3-5 minutes is perfect for black tea, and 2-3 minutes for green or white teas.
-Remember, you can always add more tea bags or leaves if you want a stronger brew.
+Remember, I can always add more tea bags or leaves if I want a stronger brew.

 Once brewed, cool your tea quickly to lock in freshness.
 Pour it over ice or chill it in the fridge.
 Sweeten if you like, but try to add sweeteners while the tea is still warm so they dissolve completely.